VN -Index breaks its upward streak

 The industry groups for the end of the year will be the key industries for economic growth: Banking, Public Investment (construction materials), Consumption and Real Estate.

-Phu Hung Securities believes that VN-Index fell below 1,500 points, with matching orders lower than the 20-session average, showing hesitation from both buyers and sellers.
-This week, the index may continue to fluctuate to consolidate the price base, the recovery momentum will only be confirmed when VN-Index breaks out and maintains above 1,525 points; if it continues below this level, the adjustment pressure may pull it back to the 1,460 - 1,470 point zone.
+Phu Hung Securities believes that the VN-Index fell below 1,500 points, with matching orders lower than the 20-session average, showing hesitation from both buyers and sellers.
+This week, the index may continue to fluctuate to consolidate the price base, the recovery momentum will only be confirmed when the VN-Index breaks out and maintains above 1,525 points; if it continues below this mark, the correction pressure may pull it back to the 1,460 - 1,470 point range.
 For new buyers, it is necessary to observe the stock reaction when adjusting to the medium-term support zone.
 Priority groups include Banking, Real Estate, Securities, Steel and Utilities (Electricity).

 According to statistics, there are 34 enterprises that have decided to pay dividends for the week of August 4 - August 8, of which 22 enterprises pay in cash, 7 enterprises pay in shares, 4 enterprises give bonus shares and 1 enterprise pays mixed dividends.